 A. That depends on the judge and the violation.

 Q. How do I enroll for a class?

 A. Click on the Enroll Now link to take you to more detailed information about the schedule and use our safe and secure online payment.
-If you detest using credit or debit cards online and want to pay by cash you will need to call us (254)214-3619 to make the appropriate arrangements.

 Q. Can I purchase a gift certificate for one of your classes?